Mufli Hidayat

-Muhammad Mufli Hidayat (born 7 August 2005) is an Indonesian professional footballer who plays as a right winger for Liga 1 club PSM Makassar.
+Muhammad Mufli Hidayat (born 7 August 2005) is an Indonesian professional footballer who plays as a right winger for Super League club PSM Makassar.

 Club career

 PSM Makassar

 He was signed for PSM Makassar to played in Liga 1 on 2022 season.
 Mufli made his league debut on 8 December 2022 in a match against Persita Tangerang at the Sultan Agung Stadium, Bantul.

 International career

 Mufli was called by coach Indra Sjafri to the Indonesia U20 team to participate at the 2024 Maurice Revello Tournament.